-The bill would limit the amount of the payroll reimbursement for each taxable year at 10.0 percent of the total payroll cost of the qualified firm in the taxable year for up to 10 successive years.
+The bill would limit the amount of the payroll reimbursement for each taxable year at 7.5 percent of the total payroll cost of the qualified firm in the taxable year for up to 10 successive years.
 The percentage of reimbursement and number of successive years would be determined by the Secretary.
+The Secretary would be permitted to increase the percent of the total payroll cost to be reimbursed up to 10.0 percent with approval of the State Finance Council, which would require an affirmative vote of the Governor and the majority of the legislative members of the State Finance Council.